ErebusAres/BF6-Meta/README.md

 A lightweight GitHub Pages reference for BF6 weapon builds, attachment unlock paths, and ranking data.
 Everything on the site is driven by the data in `manualbuilds.js`.

 ## Disclaimer
-This is an unofficial, community-maintained reference.
-Use at your own risk.
-Attachment values, unlock paths, and ranks can change with patches, so the information may be stale at any time.
-This won’t improve your aim or game sense—it just gives you builds to try.
-Confirm in-game details and recent patch notes when something looks off.
+- Unofficial, community-maintained reference; use at your own risk.
+- Attachment values, unlock paths, and ranks can change with patches, so info may be stale at any time.
+- Parts of the site were built with AI—I'm a hobbyist, not a professional developer.
+- This won't improve your aim or game sense; it just gives you builds to try.
+- Confirm in-game details and recent patch notes when something looks off.

 ## Contributing
 - Anyone can contribute - open a PR with fixes, new builds, balance notes, or layout tweaks.